babelouest/hoel/README.md

 ### Execute a SQL query

-To execute a SQL query, you have can use the function `h_execute_query` which will run the query in the database specified by the parameter conn.
-If a result parameter is specified, the result of the query (if any) will be stored in the `result` structure.
+To execute a SQL query, you can use the function `h_execute_query` which will run the query in the database specified by the parameter `conn`.
+If a `result` parameter is specified, the result of the query (if any) will be stored in the `result` structure.

 ```c
 /**